 For better or worse, Nazem Kadri has become one of the biggest pests in the NHL.
 He isn’t afraid to play a physical game, but that’s come with a cost.
 He’s faced five suspensions by the NHL since 2013 for behavioral issues, with his most recent one coming during the 2019 NHL playoffs against the Boston Bruins, where he was suspended for five games for a cross-check to Jake Debrusk.

 When Kadri isn’t acting up, he’s a very effective two-way forward.
-And that’s why the Colorado Avalanche took a chance on him when they acquired him for Tyson Barrie and Alex Kerfoot.
-He’s averaged 55 points per 82 games over the last three seasons and eclipsed 30 goals in 2016-17 and 2017-18.
-His five-on-five scoring rates are that of a second liner, too, as he’s averaged 1.88 points per 60 minutes (P/60) since 2016-17.
+And that’s why the Colorado Avalanche took a chance on him when they acquired him for Tyson Barrie and Alex Kerfoot last offseason.
+He’s averaged 54 points per 82 games over the last three seasons and eclipsed 30 goals in 2017-18.
+His five-on-five scoring rates are that of a second liner, too, as he’s averaged 1.91 points per 60 minutes (P/60) since 2017-18.

-Kadri will be a boost for an Avalanche team needing center depth behind Nathan Mackinnon.
+Kadri has been a boost for an Avalanche team needing center depth behind Nathan Mackinnon.
 The price is having to deal with his lack of discipline.
-But there’s no doubt they’ll be a better team with him in the lineup.
-He can score and if he can play physically while being within the rules, the Avalanche will be tough on most nights.
+But there’s no doubt they’re a better team with him in the lineup.
+He can score and if he can play physically while being within the rules, the Avalanche are a tough out on most nights.

 Some might find Brendan Gallagher’s name on this list a bit surprising, but go ahead and YouTube some of his highlights real quick and you’ll know why he’s here.
 The Montreal Canadiens needed a pest to match their rival’s pest, who you’ll see further down this list.
 They have that in Gallagher.
-His added ability scoring-wise makes him better than Shaw as Gallagher has posted back-to-back 50-plus point seasons.
+His added ability scoring-wise makes him better than Shaw as Gallagher is a consisten 50-point scorer.
 He’s no stranger to the agitator part of the game, either.

 Gallagher can get under your skin and it is truly impressive what he can do with how small he is.
 At just 5-foot-9, he isn’t afraid of fighting or mixing it up with players bigger than him.
 He once tripped Zdeno Chara in the playoffs right before a faceoff and if Chara dropped the gloves, I don’t think Gallagher would have backed down.
 He’s always around the goal crease hacking away at players and goaltenders and just being a general menace.
 Every team in the league should want Gallagher on their roster due to his ability to bother opponents with his actions and his scoring talent.

-You might not think of someone who scored 77 points this past season as an agitator, but that’s Matthew Tkachuk’s game.
+You might not think of someone who’s capable of totaling 70-plus points as an agitator, but that’s Tkachuk’s game.
 He’s not afraid to get in the dirty areas and cause havoc around the net.
-He has 224 penalty minutes since coming into the league, ranked second on the Calgary Flames to Sam Bennett.
+He has 302 penalty minutes since coming into the league, ranked first on the Calgary Flames.
 Tkachuk has also faced a handful of suspensions, including one for elbowing Drew Doughty in 2017.

 Related: Matthew Tkachuk Is An Elite Agitator

 Like Kadri, Tkachuk is a standout two-way forward.
-He’s averaged 2.02 P/60 at five-on-five, ranked fourth on the Flames.
-He leads the team in Corsi for percentage since 2016-17 and has the fifth-best expected goals percentage.
+He’s averaged 1.99 P/60 at five-on-five, ranked fourth on the Flames since 2017.
+He’s fifth on the team in Corsi percentage over that stretch and has an expected goals percentage of 53.43%.
 Tkachuk is also a solid defender as he’s one of the team’s best shot suppressors.
 He does a bit of everything, which is why he’s one of the best young players in the league.
 And he hasn’t reached his full potential yet.

 You had to figure we would be seeing his name at some point during this discussion.
 How do I know that Brad Marchand is a good agitator?
 He seems to enjoy bothering opponents, and he doesn’t always do it legally.
 He’s faced six suspensions from the NHL for a total of 19 games and is not a popular guy around the league thanks to some of those actions.
 Generally, his actions are pretty harmless, like when he started licking NHL players for some unknown reason.
 Much like Gallagher, he is a smaller player, but he doesn’t shy away from dropping the gloves.